C. difficile–induced colitis usually occurs after taking antibiotics.

 Most cases of C. difficile–induced colitis are treated with the antibiotic vancomycin, given by mouth.
 A relatively new antibiotic, fidaxomicin, appears to be quite effective and results in fewer recurrences of symptoms.

-Bezlotoxumab is a monoclonal antibody that is given by vein.
-It binds to one of the toxins produced by Clostridium difficile.
+Bezlotoxumab is a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more that is given by vein.
+It binds to one of the toxins produced by Clostridioides difficile.
 Giving bezlotoxumab plus standard antibiotic treatment can reduce the chances that diarrhea will recur.

-A fecal (stool) transplant is an option for some people who have frequent, severe recurrences.
-In this procedure, about a cup of stool from a healthy donor is placed in the person's colon.
+A fecal transplant (stool transplant) is an option for some people who have frequent, severe recurrences.
+In this procedure, about a cup (about 200 to 300 milliliters) of stool from a healthy donor is placed in the person's colon.
 The donor's stool is first tested for microorganisms that can cause disease.
-The fecal transplant can be given as an enema, through a tube inserted through the nose into the digestive tract, or through a colonoscope.
+The fecal transplant can be given as an enema, through a tube inserted through the nose into the digestive tract, or through a colonoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
 Doctors think that fecal material from a donor restores the normal balance of bacteria in the intestine of a person with C. difficile–induced colitis.
 After this treatment is used, symptoms are less likely to recur.

 Rarely, surgery is required.
 For example, surgical removal of the large intestine (colectomy) may be needed in severe cases as a lifesaving measure.